DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 By default has 3 options; Import Filters, Advanced Filters and New Filter.
 - Import Filters - Allows you to import already made filters either by yourself or others.
 - Advanced Filters - Before activating and clicking the button you will be greeted by a message that gives fair warning on being careful with what you do and also instructing you on how to turn on Advanced Filters.
+Once you enable it when clicking the button you will be given two buttons, Back and open directory.
+Opening the directory will bring you to the advancechat filters folder in your .Minecraft directory.
 - New Filter - Adds a filter that can either be turned on or off, Deleted or configured.

 When a new filter is configured you are given the following options;